JoeMessi/list_pagination_and_filtering/README.md

    Despite me not getting it, it's working well, so I'm a bit confused.

+3) And I would like to know if I can make my code cleaner and shorter and anything else you think I should know about.

 That's all, thanks a lot and happy reviewing :)